 Now that Git is installed and configured, here are some basic commands to help you get started:

-• Initialize a new Git repository: git init
+- Initialize a new Git repository:

-• Clone an existing repository: git clone <repository-url>
+git init - Clone an existing repository:

-• Commit changes: git commit -m "Your commit message"
+git commit -m "Your commit message" - Push changes to a remote repository:

-• Pull changes from a remote repository: git pull origin <branch-name>
+git push origin <branch-name> - Pull changes from a remote repository:

 Troubleshooting Common Installation Issues